 It is common speculation that a person with a disability will be less likely to pursue the best medical attention for themselves.
 It can either be why they do not pay attention to themselves or even that they might have given up on themselves.

 Having someone else take these decisions can help analyze the financial position and the ward’s health status more practically.
+You can avail for plan management to assist you with NDIS related concerns and other relevant government or private insurance schemes.

 A guardian has many responsibilities.
 It also includes how and where to spend their money.
 Though the actual owner will have exclusive rights, the guardian will also get a power of attorney to make decisions.